"Will it stop, Doctor? The Fanwank, will it stop?"

 There's some disagreement as to where the discontinuity begins on House, with fans divided between the departure of House's original team in season 3, Kutner's suicide in season 5, House and Cuddy's get-together in season 6, and House driving his car through Cuddy's dining room in season 7.
 Many fans also refuse to acknowledge the episode, Teamwork, in which Cameron professes her love to House and then leaves the show.
 Which of these factors is the reason for the discontinuity varies from fan to fan.

-The series finale of How I Met Your Mother leave a terrible taste for fans.
+The series finale of How I Met Your Mother left a terrible taste for many fans.
 They have completely disregarded the final five minutes and instead prefer to end it at the scene where Ted meets Tracy (the Mother) at the train station.
 Some fans have even gone so far as to disregard everything that happens after the first 15-20 minutes so that Barney and Robin never get divorced, and Ted lives happily ever after with Tracy rather than her dying.

 Some people suggested that in order for the ending (which was taped back in 2006) to fit, it is best to watch the first four seasons and the last few episodes of season 9 including the finale.